john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 In most cases, all you need to provide as an argument is the filepath.
 Each type has its own variety of optional arguments, and we'll touch briefly on a few useful ones.

   * header (int): If not given, pandas will use row 0 as the header line and the start of the data.
 This is useful if your file has a header/comment block and the data starts several lines down.
-If your file has no header, set header=None to avoid having the first line used at the header.
+If your file has no header, set `header=None` to avoid having the first line used at the header.

   * names (list): Use if you would like to define the column names upon importing the data.
-This should be used with the explicit option header=None.
+This should be used with the explicit option `header=None`.

   * dtype (dict): If not given, pandas will infer the data types when importing data.
 This option is useful if you want to force certain data types at the import stage (note that typecasting can be done after the data has been imported into pandas as well).
-Ex. dtype={'x':np.float64, 'y':np.int32, 'z':np.float64}
+Ex. `dtype={'x':np.float64, 'y':np.int32, 'z':np.float64}`

   * usecols (list): Import only certain columns.
 Saves time and space!

   * nrows (int): Number of rows of file to read.
 Useful for reading pieces of large files.

-  * skiprows (list or integer): Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file
+  * skiprows (list or integer): List of line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.

 #### Other data formats